 St. Mary’s and York continue to pressure opponents every time out, and Frostburg State is led by one of the most athletic goalies in the country in Maggie Edwards.
 YCP has developed a strong nucleus of players entering their senior seasons that hopes to lift the Spartans into the upper echelon of the CAC standings.

 The 2012 season opens Labor Day weekend with a number of tournaments and non-conference competitions.
 The first CAC showdown of the season is slated for Sept.
 22, when SMC hosts the defending champs and York travels to UMW.

-The teams will aim to qualify for the 2012 CAC playoffs, which begin Oct.
-30 and crown a champion on Nov.
-3. The CAC champion earns an automatic bid to the NCAA Tournament.
+The six teams will all advance to the CAC Championship Tournament, which begins Oct.
+28 and crowns a winner on Nov.
+3. The conference champion earns an automatic bid to the 2012 NCAA Championship Tournament.

 Here is a brief look at each team heading into the 2012 campaign: